microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-create-cnab-bundle-package/index.md

 >
 > The Microsoft CNAB Docker image contains all the tools needed to turn the files you've created into a CNAB bundle.
 This image exists because the opensource CNAB standards are changing frequently and this image is kept up to date with the latest tools to enable you to build a CNAB bundle without all of the manual steps needed.

-1. Open terminal and run the following command to download Microsoft's CNAB builder image.
+Open terminal and run the following command to download Microsoft's CNAB builder image.

 		docker pull mcr.microsoft.com/container-package-app:latest

-    > 🗒️ It may take a few minutes to download the image

 ## Create and upload the CNAB Bundle

 1. You'll now start the the CNAB container in interactive mode, sharing a volume.
 Provide the full path to your `container-labs` directory where indicated.

-    Below is an example of this command.
+    Below is an **example** of this command.

         docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v /mnt/c/Users/david/projects/container-labs:/data --entrypoint "/bin/bash" mcr.microsoft.com/container-package-app:latest

     The following is the command to run.
 Replace [path to container-labs] with your complete path from the root of your drive.

         docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v [path to container-labs]:/data --entrypoint "/bin/bash" mcr.microsoft.com/container-package-app:latest

     > After the container starts, you will be on the command line in the `container-package-app` container itself.
 Commands executed here will run within the container.

-2. Run the following docker command to ensure the `mcr.microsoft.com/container-package-app:latest` container is running.

-        docker ps

-3. Run the following command to enter the shared volume.
+2. Run the following command to enter the shared volume.

         cd data

-4. Run the following to go into the `container-package` folder.
+3. Run the following to go into the `container-package` folder.

         cd container-package

-5. If not logged into Azure, run the following command to login.
+4. If not logged into Azure, run the following command to login.
 Follow the instructions given on the command line.

         az login

-6. Log in to your ACR.
+5. Log in to your ACR.

         az acr login -n <ACR Server> -u <ACR Admin> -p <ACR password>

-7. Run the following command to validate all files going into creating the CNAB bundle.
+6. Run the following command to validate all files going into creating the CNAB bundle.
 Fix any issues indicated by the tool.

         cpa verify

-8. Run the following command in the container terminal to start building the CNAB bundle and push it to the ACR you defined in the manifest file.
+7. Run the following command in the container terminal to start building the CNAB bundle and push it to the ACR you defined in the manifest file.

         cpa buildbundle